moneta-rb/moneta/README.md

 </tbody>
 </table>

 * [1]: Make adapters thread-safe by using `Moneta::Lock` or by passing the option `:threadsafe => true` to `Moneta#new`.
 There is also `Moneta::Pool` which can be used to share a store between multiple threads if the store is multi-process safe.
+I recommend to add the option `:threadsafe` to ensure thread-safety since for example under JRuby and Rubinius even the basic datastructures are not thread safe due to the lack of a global interpreter lock (GIL).
+This differs from MRI where some adapters might appear thread safe already but only due to the GIL.
 * [2]: Share a Moneta store between multiple processes using `Moneta::Shared` (See below).
 * [3]: Add expiration support by using `Moneta::Expires` or by passing the option `:expires => true` to `Moneta#new`.
 * [4]: There are some servers which use the memcached protocol but which are persistent (e.g. MemcacheDB, Kai, IronCache, ...)